ryandem1/oar/README.md

-# The OAR Framework for Software Testing
+# The OAR Framework for Software Test Reporting

 ## Outcome, Analysis, Resolution